Your Questions Answered: What Exercise Actually Does To Your Bust

 If Your Priority Is Maintaining Breast Size

-- Implement a gradual approach to fat loss (no more than 0.5-1% body weight per week) to minimize dramatic changes
+- Implement a gradual approach to fat loss (no more than 0.5–1% body weight per week) to minimise dramatic changes.

-- Emphasize lower body and core training while keeping upper body work moderate
+- Emphasise lower body and core training while keeping upper body work moderate.

 For nutrition strategies that support muscle maintenance, read our guide on powerful protein foods for dieting.